-Implementing an overall risk-management framework involves assigning tasks, responsibilities, and decision-making authority to employees, and setting out the limits, deadlines, procedures, and rules to be followed and the forms and other documents to be used.
+In terms of procedures, implementing an overall risk-management framework involves assigning tasks, responsibilities, and decision-making authority to employees and managers, and setting out the limits, deadlines, procedures, and rules to be followed and the forms and other documents to be used.
 The overall risk-management framework therefore touches upon all aspects of the Bank's operations.